dongzhblake/LDER-GE/README.md

 ## :bulb: Output

-If `method='lder'`, the `runLDER_GE` function returns a list with 4 elements:
+If `method='lder'`, the `runLDER_GE` function returns a list with 5 elements:

-`h2`: Estimated GE proportion by LDER-GE
+`h2I`: Estimated GE proportion by LDER-GE

-`inf`: Estimated intercept by LDER-GE

-`h2.se`: The standard error of estimated GE proportion with block-jackknife.
+`h2I.se`: The standard error of estimated GE proportion with block-jackknife.

+`h2I.p`: The P value for testing the estimated GE proportion.

+`intecept`: Estimated intercept by LDER-GE

-`inf.se`: The standard error of estimated intercept with block-jackknife.
+`intecept.se`: The standard error of estimated intercept with block-jackknife.

 If `method='both'`, the `runLDER` function returns a list containing the results of both LDER-GE and LDSC-based methods.